LeiMazizizi/Agent-based-modelling-of-pedestrian-movement/README.md

 The project uses NetLogo language with some Python code embedded.
 It was developed on NetLogo 6.1.1 and may not work properly on lower versions.

-The original model for creating desire paths (file: “simple_agent_complex_path_system_Results_4.1_random_example”) and the more complex interface used to validate our model are included.
+The original model for creating desire paths (file: "simple_agent_complex_path_system_Results_4.1_random_example") and the more complex interface used to validate our model (file: "street_network_emergence_ 3.10_groundtruth_20220127_github") are included.
 You can find the analysis of this model in section 4.1 and 4.2 of the EPB paper.

 Note: Before running the model in NetLogo, please set up the Python environment by specifying a valid python.exe interpreter.